zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 2. If that returns `False` ("Biscuit error: Hob Nobs not found"), attempt to geocode the `location` field and the `where` search term.
 So, if you search for a keyword in `Bristol`, this step will attempt to geocode a single job listing's `location` field near `Bristol`.
 This is less accurate than step 1, hence that being attempted first.

 3. If all else fails, just geocode the `where` search term.
-This will return a lat long that's in the same city at least, though it may suggest that a job is located in the city centre when it's really in the suburbs.
+This will return a latitude and longitude that's in the same city at least, though it may suggest that a job is located in the city centre when it's really in the suburbs.
 (It's debatable that I should have just had it return `None` where no suitably accurate geolocation is made, as inaccurate data is in some cases worse than no data.)

 The code snippet for this functionality is here: